Cleaning Business Challenges: Navigating Through Tough Spots

 The subjective nature of cleanliness is another issue, as different individuals may offer varying standards, making it hard to objectively quantify productivity.
 For example, one cleaner may consider a surface sufficiently sanitized while another may deem it inadequate.
 Added to this are high turnover rates which will disrupt accountability efforts and lead to inconsistencies in performance tracking.

-• Utilize digital platforms like cleaning business software for task assignment, tracking, and monitoring.
+• Utilize digital platforms like cleaning business software for work assignment, tracking, and monitoring.

 • Maintain detailed records of tasks completed, including dates, times, and any relevant notes, to track accountability and performance over time.